 - 2.4.1 Governance Committee reviewed the draft Annual Governance Statement (AGS) at its meeting on 10 July 2015.
 Since that point, there have been no additional governance and control issues arising either through internal audit work or from the audit of the accounts.
 Deloitte have indicated that there are no issues emerging from the external audit of the NECA accounts that would need to be reflected in the AGS.
-NECA officers are not aware of any other issues arising since 10 July that would need to be reflected in the AGS. - 2.4.2 It is therefore recommended that the AGS be approved for inclusion with NECA's final accounts for 2014/15, and recommended for sign off by the Chair of the North East Combined Authority, the Head of Paid Service and the Chief Finance Officer.
+NECA officers are not aware of any other issues arising since 10 July that would need to be reflected in the AGS. - 2.4.2 It is therefore recommended that the AGS be approved for inclusion with NECA's final accounts for 2014/15, and signed off by the Chair of the North East Combined Authority and the Head of Paid Service.